Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/chat/pin-chat-message.md

     description: |
       Enter the ID of the message to pin
   - name: Duration
-    type: Text
+    type: Number
     required: false
     description: |
       The duration to pin the chat message for.
       - `null` for the pin to last till the end of the stream
       - between `30` and `1800` - duration in seconds
 csharpmethods:
   - TwitchChatPinMessage
 ---